οἰκουμένη · the inhabited world

 About

-Oikoménē is a long-running experiment in AI-assisted game development.
-It's a single-player demo today, but the codebase is built around a strict sim/UI boundary so the same deterministic core can later run as a server for many players sharing one world.
+Oikoménē is a single-player demo today, but the codebase is built around a strict sim/UI boundary so the same deterministic core can later run as a server for many players sharing one world.

 This page is a public-facing slice of the current build, deployed automatically on every push to main.
 Saves are discarded in the web demo; for persistent worlds, grab the desktop build.